imnltsa/ios15tether/README.md

 ***[Back to Table of Contents](#table-of-contents)***

 - As the name suggests, this is a tethered boot.
 You need access to a computer every time you want to boot.
 - Activation records cannot be used twice (ish).
-While you can activate and use the device, you cannot log in to iCloud (which seemingly renders Sideloadly broken?).
+While you can activate and use the device, you cannot log in to iCloud.
 You need to restore the device to latest, activate the device, back up the new activation records, restore to `15.x`, and add the new activation records.
+- Sideloadly (and likely all computer related sideloading tools) won't work.
+You'll unfortunately need to use online services to sideload things like [TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX) or [Dopamine](https://github.com/opa334/Dopamine).
+Refer to the [TrollStore installation guide](https://ios.cfw.guide/installing-trollstore/) on compatibility with TrollHelperOTA.
 - You cannot set a passcode / enable any biometrics.
 Your device will panic if you enable a passcode, though a force reboot reverts the changes.
 - The microphone may not work; tested with 'Voice Memos'.
 - The camera may not work; tested with 'Camera'.